Ontario Regiment Museum: Modern Era

-For December 2022, a new exhibit will feature a rare WW2 Howitzer Motor Carriage M7B1, often referred to as the M7 Priest.
+Since December 2022, a new exhibit features a rare WW2 Howitzer Motor Carriage M7B1, often referred to as the M7 Priest.
 More than 4,000 of the U.S.-made M7 Priests were built during the war.
 The tank was used by the Americans, the British, the Canadians and the Free French.
 Many of the Canadian soldiers who stormed Juno Beach on D-Day advanced in M7 Priests.

 Events

-The museum often holds special events where the public can watch vehicles of the collection move.
+The museum holds special events where the public can watch vehicles of the collection in motion.
+These include Tank Saturdays and the internationally recognized Aquino Weekend.

 Tank Saturdays

 Tank Saturdays are single-day events, normally on the second Saturday of each summer month (May to October).
 These are themed events with a one-hour display show based on that theme.
 Often, re-enactors will be a part of the show.
 Armoured vehicle rides are usually available.
 Tank Saturdays conclude with a "Battle Royale" where two tanks and their crews go head-to-head in the museum's tank arena.